JacobSwierstra/361-project-1/README.md

 ## Overview

-This application takes in the a specified format of an input file and creates a DFA (Deterministic Finite Automata) from the input file.
+This application we were tasked with taking in an input file and creating a DFA(Deterministic Finite Automata) where we had to run through a couple test string and make a swap.

 ## Reflection